stappersg/vBook/src/get-started/config-file-struct/root.md

 `vsmtp.vsl` is the mandatory entrypoint for vSMTP.
 It's content SHOULD NOT be modified, since it can change between versions.

 `conf.d/config.vsl`, on the other hand, is a mandatory configuration file that contains the root configuration for vSMTP.
-To change the configuration, you will need to edit it.

 This file must at least contain the following statement: